mazispider/martingale/README.md

 # martingale
-This is a martingle betting method for trading
+This is a martingale betting method for trading